Finding Defined Terms

 In addition, Contract Tools ignores numbers and amounts of money when it finds defined terms; see Finding Amounts of Money to learn about the currencies Contract Tools detects.

 You may want Contract Tools to ignore some kinds of words and phrases when it finds defined terms.

-Show the Contract Tools pane, click the Analysis Settings button, click Exclude below Defined Terms, and then use the checkboxes to select the kinds of words and phrases you want Contract Tools to ignore.
+Show the Contract Tools pane, click the Analysis Settings button, click Exclude below Defined Terms, and then select the kinds of words and phrases you want Contract Tools to ignore.

 Select this To make Contract Tools ignore these kinds of words and phrases

 Words and phrases that appear in US laws

 employee benefit plan

 Lowercase words and phrases defined in the Uniform Commercial Code

 In general, the words and phrases that you can make Contract Tools ignore when it finds defined terms are lowercase.